Global Hadamard form for the Green Function in Schwarzschild space-time: Global analysis of the Schwarzschild Green function using a large- expansion

-We note that the $V_k^{(\pm)}$ are smooth functions on the conformal Schwarzschild space-time which are independent of $\ell$.
+We note that the $V_k^{(\pm)}$ are smooth functions on the conformal Schwarzschild spacetime which are independent of $\ell$.

 The distributions $\ca_k, k\geq 0$ play a key role in our description of (\ref{grl-sum2}) as a sum of Hadamard forms.
 The basis of this structure is the observation that the $\ca_k$ are periodic in their argument.
-From the space-time point of view, this periodicity is reflected in structural similarities in the form of (\ref{grl-sum2}) that repeat periodically as null geodesics emerging from the base point $x$ execute multiple orbits around the black hole.
-The forms of the different $\ca_k, k\geq 0$ are also crucial in identifying the non-smooth contribution to $G_R$.
+From the spacetime point of view, this periodicity is reflected in structural similarities in the form of (\ref{grl-sum2}) that repeat periodically as null geodesics emerging from the base point $x$ execute multiple orbits around the black hole.
+The forms of the different $\ca_k, k\geq 0$ are also crucial in identifying the singular and non-smooth contribution to $G_R$.
+We note that inclusion of the remainder term from (\ref{take2:UlPlV2}) yields terms with coefficients of the form $\mathcal{A}_N$, with $N$ arbitrarily large.
+The sum over $\ell$ produces smooth functions - essentially trigonometric functions with arguments $\eta\pm\gamma$.
+This establishes the fact that $\grlns$ includes all non-smooth contributions to the retarded Green function, and that the remainder term (\ref{def:remainder}) ultimately contributes a smooth term to $G_R$.